📂 Government Jobs & Employee Benefits

 Misconception 3: OPS Automatically Applies If a State Announces It

-Reality: Implementation depends on formal govement orders and administrative processes.
+Reality: Implementation depends on formal government orders and administrative processes.

 Impact on Students, Aspirants & Employees